DominikBoenisch/Training-the-Archive/Prototype/6_Feature_Neighbors/README.md

 ### Visualisation of nearest (or even farthest) neighbors and walkthroughs the latent space

-We now want to visualize our clusters to get an impression of their relationship to each other and their positioning in the latent space.
+We now want to visualize our feature-clusters to get an impression of their relationship to each other and their positioning in the latent space.
 There are many possibilities of representation.
 We start with a selection of related images, and movements through the latent space from one image to another.

 The [Notebook](https://github.com/DominikBoenisch/Training-the-Archive/blob/master/Prototype/6_Feature_Neighbors/Feature_Neighbours.ipynb) was made possible with the help of Dr. rer. nat.
 Thomas Rost.